The Palace of Auburn Hills: Basketball

 The Palace opened in 1988.
 When one of its basketball occupants won a championship, the number on its address changed.
-Its address was 6 Championship Drive, reflecting the Pistons' three NBA titles and the Shock's three WNBA titles (the Vipers' 1997 Turner Cup championship was not officially recognized in the arena's address; the address also remained unchanged despite the Shock's move to Tulsa, Oklahoma, in 2010; that team is now known as the Dallas Wings).
+Its address was 6 Championship Drive, reflecting the Pistons' three NBA titles and the Shock's three WNBA titles.

 The Palace was widely considered to be the first of the modern-style NBA arenas, and its large number of luxury suites was a major reason for the building boom of new NBA arenas in the 1990s.
 Although the Palace became one of the oldest arenas in the NBA, its foresighted design contained the amenities that most NBA teams have sought in new arenas built since that time.
-By contrast, of the other NBA venues that opened during the 1988–89 season, Charlotte Coliseum, Miami Arena, the Bradley Center and Sleep Train Arena were considered obsolete relatively quickly, due to a lack of luxury suites and club seating, lucrative revenue-generating features that made pro sports teams financially successful in order to remain competitive long-term.
+By contrast, the other NBA venues that opened in late 1988/early 1989, Charlotte Coliseum, Miami Arena, Bradley Center, ARCO Arena and Amway Arena, were all considered obsolete relatively quickly, due to a lack of luxury suites and club seating, lucrative revenue-generating features that made pro sports teams financially successful in order to remain competitive long-term.

 Nonetheless, Palace Sports & Entertainment (PS&E) had spent $117.5 million in upgrades and renovations to keep the arena updated.
 A new high definition JumboTron monitor, new LED video monitors, and more than 950 ft of ribbon display technology from Daktronics was installed in the mid-2000s.

 The Malice at the Palace

 On November 19, 2004, a fight broke out between members of the Pistons and Indiana Pacers after Pacers forward Ron Artest committed a hard foul on Pistons center Ben Wallace.
 As the on-court fight died down, a fan, John Green, threw a cup of Diet Coke at Artest, who then ran into the stands to fight another fan, Michael Ryan, whom he mistakenly believed to be responsible, and this immediately escalated into a full-scale brawl between other fans and players.
-The fight lasted for several minutes and resulted in the suspension of nine players (Artest was given the longest suspension; he was suspended for the remainder of the season, as well as the playoffs), criminal charges against five players, and criminal charges against five spectators.
+The fight lasted for several minutes and resulted in the suspension of nine players (including Artest, who was suspended for the remainder of the 2004–05 NBA season and also the playoffs), criminal charges against five players, and criminal charges against five spectators.
 The offending fans, including Green, Charlie Haddad and A.J.
 Shackleford, were banned for life from attending games at the Palace.
 In the aftermath of the fight, the NBA decided to increase the security presence between players and spectators.
 The fact that the fight took place at the Palace led to it becoming colloquially referred to as the "Malice at the Palace" and the "Basketbrawl".

 On July 22, 2008, nearly four years after this incident, another fight took place at the Palace, this time between the Detroit Shock and Los Angeles Sparks of the WNBA.
 This fight was dubbed "The Malice at the Palace II".